 Maintaining momentum for longer term funding projects

 Churches are playing a vital role in meeting the needs of the community during COVID-19 but at the same time need to maintain the momentum for other longer-term projects.
 The Church of the Ascension in Blackheath is an excellent example of this.
-Craigmyle Consultant Gill Moody has been working with the Church of the Ascension for some time now on an exciting transformation project.
+Craigmyle Consultant Gill Moody has been working with the Church of the Ascension for some time, providing church fundraising support for their exciting transformation project.